openmovementproject/openmovement/docs/buildax/docs/connecting.md

-# Connecting to the a BAX Environment Sensor
+# Connecting to the a BuildAX ENV Sensor

 **TODO**

-Connecting to a BAX Sensor requires an FTDI cable.
+Connecting to a BuildAX Sensor requires an FTDI cable.